techfromsage/advanced-mis/_recipes/list-owner-notifications.md

 * Send the email output to an email service for delivery.

 Exactly which tools that you choose to use will vary according to those you are comfortable with.
 If you are interested in doing this it might be worth asking the Talis Developer Community, or [raising a support ticket](https://support.talis.com).

+Here are some links to ways to do this sort of thing in popular tools.

+* In Power BI you can [subscribe to reports](https://docs.microsoft.com/en-us/power-bi/service-report-subscribe)
+* In Tableau, you can also [scheudle and subscribe to reports](https://www.tableau.com/learn/tutorials/on-demand/understanding-schedules-and-subscriptions)